Device tree overlays

 On Bela Mini, config-pin works out of the box.
 On Bela, you have to load the /lib/firmware/cape-universalh-00A0.dtbo overlay (using one of the techniques above) first and you also need an updated BB-BELA-00A0.dtbo, as generated by this branch.

-With config-pin, you can set the function of a single pin with a command on Bela’s command line:
+With config-pin, you can set the function of a single pin with a command on Bela’s command line or in the console at the bottom of the Bela IDE:

 $ config-pin P2.17 gpio